martzou/martzou/README.md

 - 👀 I’m interested in learning, and being a part of a creative and wholesome team that enjoys helping newcomers.
 - 🌱 I’m currently learning HTML, CSS, Javascript, PHP and MySQL.
 Also, I'm still working on JAVA.
 - 💞️ I’m looking to collaborate on anything related to hands-on projects that will help me in my job-hunting journey.
-- 📫 You can always reach me at www.linkedin.com/in/mariatzouvali
+- 📫 You can always reach me through my LinkedIn account at www.linkedin.com/in/mariatzouvali

 <!---